vasilsaroka/TBpack/README.md

  - In Mathematica 12.1+ ``PacletInstall["url"]`` can be used for the installation straight away:

         PacletInstall["https://github.com/vasilsaroka/TBpack/releases/download/v<version>/TBpack-<version>.paclet"]
-   where `<version>` stands for the latest version of the application.
+   where `<version>` stands for any existing version of the application.
 For example,

        PacletInstall["https://github.com/vasilsaroka/TBpack/releases/download/v0.2.0/TBpack-0.2.0.paclet"]